Primordial black holes versus their impersonators at gravitational wave observatories: Results

-The left panel shows contours of 1 event/year across the plane of stellar-mass PBH vs light PBH.
-The right panel translates this into redshift, showing that mergers between, e.g., $30\,M_\odot$ and $0.3\,M_\odot$, which was the most favourable configuration in \cref{fig:max_dL_mass_subsolar_BH} can be detected up to once a year.
-These figures define the observational frontier for probing early-Universe black hole populations using third-generation gravitational-wave observatories.
+The left panel shows contours of 1 event per year within a sphere of 1 Gpc radius on the plane of stellar-mass PBH vs light PBH.
+The right panel, instead, shows the distance, expressed as a redshift, within which one event per year is expected: in other words, for a given choice of the PBH and astrophysical black hole mass, the contours indicate the redshift within which one event per year or more is expected.
+These figures define the observational frontier for probing the nature of light exotic compact objects using third-generation gravitational-wave observatories.

-Note that since 1 Gpc approximately corresponds to $z\simeq 0.23-0.24$, \cref{fig:eventrate} indicates that in a large swath of parameter space there may be as many as ${\cal O}(10)$ events involving a sub-solar mass object where tidal deformability is detectable with 3G detectors.
+Note that since 1 Gpc approximately corresponds to $z\simeq 0.23-0.24$, \cref{fig:eventrate} indicates that in a large swath of parameter space there may be as many as ${\cal O}(10)$ events involving a sub-solar mass object where the mass can be confidently said to be sub-solar and will be detectable with 3G detectors.
+The left panel shows that mergers in the most favorable mass range (e.g., $30\,M_\odot$--$0.3\,M_\odot$) occur at rates of $\mathcal{O}(1)$ per year within a gigaparsec.

-In conclusion, 3G detectors will offer exceptional reach in identifying sub-solar mass PBHs, with sensitivity extending to redshifts $z \gtrsim 3$ for BH-PBH systems.
-However, the ability to confirm or rule out their primordial origin based on their null tidal signature is fundamentally constrained by the redshift at which tidal effects become measurable.
-Only low-redshift, high-SNR events will yield definitive discrimination between PBHs and exotic material compact objects.